 Maternal PKU & Pregnancy: Making Every Week Count

 This guide is for women who have phenylketonuria (PKU), and are planning to get pregnant, or already are pregnant.
-Developed by metabolic and nutrition specialists at Children’s Hospital Boston, the guide includes sections on PKU, Maternal PKU, genetics, newborn health, PKU recipes, and PKU & pregnancy resources.
+Developed by metabolic and nutrition specialists at Boston Children’s Hospital, the guide includes sections on PKU, Maternal PKU, genetics, newborn health, PKU recipes, and PKU & pregnancy resources.
 Being pregnant with PKU is challenging, but with careful planning ahead of time, and with the right diet, health care, and information, women who have PKU can experience the wonder and joy of carrying and delivering a healthy baby.

 Moving Forward: Your Guide to Galactosemia and Primary Ovarian Insufficiency (POI)